jkeefe/weather-newsrooms-ona24/README.md

 ### Let's play with some code!

-1. Sign into Github (or quickly make an account if you haven't already)
+1. Sign into Github (or quickly make an account if you haven't already): [github.com](https://github.com)
-1. Go to my Github page **[github.com/jkeefe/](https://github.com/jkeefe)**
+1. Return to this page or scroll to the top of this page!
-1. Click on the pinned repository at the top: [weather-newsrooms-ona24](https://github.com/jkeefe/weather-newsrooms-ona24)
 1. Chose the "Fork" button
 1. Note that the **owner** is now **you**.
 Click "Create fork"
 1. After a minute, you will have a new screen.
 Note that your name is up at the top!
 This is your copy.
 You can use this now or just watch and return to it later.
 (If you see **jkeefe** instead of your name, you're on the wrong screen.
 Go find your copy in your github account.)